First Battle of Târgu Frumos: Background

 On 5 March 1944, Colonel General Ivan Konev, commander of the 2nd Ukrainian Front, commenced the Uman–Botoșani Offensive operation in Ukraine.
-This operation succeeded in separating the 1st Panzer Army (Army Group North) from the 8th Army (Otto Wöhler) in Army Group South by 17 March; by early April Soviet units approached the Romanian border.
+This operation succeeded in separating the 1st Panzer Army (Army Group North Ukraine) from the 8th Army (Otto Wöhler) in Army Group South Ukraine by 17 March; by early April Soviet units approached the Romanian border.

 Advance of the Red Army 1943–1944.

 Glantz claims that starting with early April 1944, Stavka ordered the 2nd and 3rd Ukrainian Fronts to mount a major offensive with strategic implications in eastern Romania.
 In Glantz's view, Stavkas strategic intentions were to break German and Romanian strategic defenses in northeastern Romania, capture the key cities of Iași and Chișinău, and afterwards project forces deep into Romanian territory, if possible as deep as Ploiești and Bucharest.
 By 5 April, Konev's front had crossed the upper reaches of Dniester and Prut Rivers, captured Hotin and Dorohoi, and approached Târgu Frumos and Botoșani regions—30 mi–60 mi northwest of Iași—facing only light Romanian resistance.
 On 8 April 1944, Konev ordered the 27th and 40th Armies to conduct a coordinated offensive southward along the Târgu Frumos axis, in close cooperation with Semyon Bogdanov's 2nd Tank Army.
 While Konev's shock group was advancing towards Târgu Frumos, Konstantin Koroteev's 52nd Army and elements of Andrei Kravchenko's 6th Tank Army, which were operating north of Iași, were conducting operations alongside the Iași axis in order to support Konev's main effort.

 As Konev's armies prepared to launch their offensive toward Târgu Frumos, the Eighth Army was involved in the fighting taking place in and around the village of Popricani, 9 mi north of Iași, where two Soviet corps were fighting with armored Kampfgruppen, distracting German attention and forces away from the critical Târgu Frumos sector.
 Exploiting the 52nd Army diversionary operations in the Iași region, the three armies of Konev's shock group began advancing southwards early in the morning of 8 April.
 The advance was quite slow due to mud-clogged roads during the rasputitsa, as well as crossing to the west bank of the Prut River northwest of Iași.